Commands¶

 └── residential_speed_limit.csv

-Usage: bna export local [OPTIONS] EXPORT_DIR
+bna export local [OPTIONS] COUNTRY CITY [REGION] [EXPORT_DIR]

 The directories will be created if they do not exist.